eryph-org/samples/tutorial/README.md

 You can even disable overlay networking completely and use the default Hyper-V networking mode if you don't need isolation or network configuration.

 > **Remarks:**
 > Cross project networking is currently not supported, but will be added in future.
-However you can allow communication between projects always on provider network side.
+However you can allow communication between projects always on provider network.